htammen/cap-mtx-ext-sample/README.md

 - a container with name === subaccount-id
 - a container with name === TENANT-subaccount-id-META

-The first container holds the CAP entities, the later contains some metadata and the CAP sources, the compiled versions and, in case of extension, the extension sources.
+The first container holds the CAP entities, the latter one contains some metadata and the CAP sources, the compiled versions and, in case of extension, the extension sources.
 The CAP stuff is saved in the table `TENANT_FILES`.
 The content looks like follows.

 ![TENANT_FILES](./docu/TENANT_FILES.png)